 Apala, the iconic genre that once dominated Nigerian airwaves, is back and slowly mixing with the pulse of contemporary music.
 The new-school Apala movement is breathing fresh life into contemporary sounds, blending ancient beats with modern swagger.

-From Qdot to Terry Apala, we’re spotlighting the artists pushing boundaries and making Apala cool again by bringing it closer to the younger audience.
+From Musiliu Haruna, the self-acclaimed President of Apala music, to Qdot to Terry Apala, who’s currently carrying the torch, we’re spotlighting the artists pushing boundaries and making Apala cool again by bringing it closer to the younger audience.

-This song is familiar to both the millennials and Gen Z. Soyoyo sings about women, settling relationship issues and flirtatious games.
+This song is familiar to both the millennials and Gen Z. Opon Apala Ti Sun sings about the new dawn of Apala, Musiliu’s musical gifts and being the rave of the moment.
 Musiliu Ishola, the most popular son of the late Apala maestro Haruna Ishola, now represents the genre as its foremost act.

 Apala Disco — Terry Apala